Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 What is outside sales?

-Outside sales involves selling products and services in person through face-to-face meetings.
-It can happen at industry events, trade shows, the sales prospect’s office, a restaurant or simply going from door to door.
+These meetings often take place at industry events, trade shows, the sales prospect’s office, a restaurant or simply going from door to door.

 The location depends on what reps are selling, industry norms and each company’s strategy.